Connect with us

 The Athi River Mall becomes the second mega shopping facility to come up in Machakos after the Sh3.4 billion Crystal Rivers Mall – which was launched in June last year by the Safaricom Staff Pension Scheme.

-The mixed-use development that is set for completion next year comprises a 20,000-square-metre mall and and 270 three and four bedroom houses.
+The mixed-use development that is set for completion next year comprises a 20,000-square-metre mall and 270 three and four-bedroom houses.

 Wealthy investors are increasingly building fancy malls across the country to meet the demand from retailers seeking to woo middle- and upper-class customers.

-“There is a big number of people especially in Nairobi who aspire Western lifestyles,” says Jane Wasike, a doctorate student at the University of London.
+“There is a big number of people, especially in Nairobi who aspire to Western lifestyles,” says Jane Wasike, a doctorate student at the University of London.

 “This group of people has developed a taste for luxury and will not shy away from spending a fortune to be fashionable.”

-The changing lifestyles of the middle-class is attracting global luxury brands to Nairobi seeking to exploit the growing appetite for the finer things in life – from wines, to jewellery and clothes.
+The changing lifestyles of the middle class are attracting global luxury brands to Nairobi seeking to exploit the growing appetite for the finer things in life – from wines to jewellery and clothes.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.